Yoshi Nike Emilia Eschen

 I'm Yoshi, a first year PhD student working on the detection and characterisation of planets around compositionally diverse stars with Thomas Wilson.
 I am working on analysing photometric data from space-based missions such as TESS and CHEOPS to determine the radii of planets.
 For this, I use the publicly available TESS data and have access to CHEOPS data through the CHEOPS Guaranteed Observing Time Program which I am part of.
 I have experience in re-extracting CHEOPS PSF photometry using PIPE and detrending CHEOPS photometry using pycheops as well as detrending ground-based photometry from MuSCAT.
 On the radial velocity side, I have experience in analysing data from HARPS, HARPS-N, ESPRESSO and CARMENES to determine the planetary masses.

 Knowing the planetary density from the observed radius and masses, I perform interior structure modelling for which I using plaNETic, ExoMDN and ExoInt.
-My research mainly focused on connecting the interior structure of Super-Earths and Sub-Neptunes to the abundances of the host star.
+My research mainly focuses on connecting the interior structure of Super-Earths and Sub-Neptunes to the abundances of the host star.
+Recently, I led a paper on the discovery of an Ultra-Short Period Super-Earth and a Sub-Neptune orbiting the kinematic thick disk star TOI-2345.
+In addition to characterising the planets with TESS, CHEOPS and HARPS and the stellar properties, I placed this system in the context of other well-characterised systems orbiting kinematic thick disk stars and modelled the interior structure by combining plaNETic with ExoINT.

-Additionally, I have gained observing experience with HARPS and NIRPS on ESO's 3.6m Telescope (14 nights) as well as HARPS-N on the Telescopio Nazionale Galileo (8 nights).
-In autumn 2025, I will begin the ING studentship working with WEAVE on the William Herschel Telescope.
+Additionally, I have gained observing experience with HARPS and NIRPS on ESO's 3.6m Telescope (14 nights) as well as HARPS-N on the Telescopio Nazionale Galileo (22 nights).
+Currently I am spending a year on La Palma working with WEAVE on the William Herschel Telescope (4 nights) as part of the ING studentship.

-Previously I did a Master's by research working on TESS and PLATO with Daniel Bayliss and Thomas Wilson during which I published a first-author paper focusing on the detection sensitivities of finding transiting exoplanets with TESS and PLATO.
+Previously I did a Master's by research working on TESS and PLATO with Daniel Bayliss and Thomas Wilson during which I published a first-author paper focusing on the content of the PLATO field and the detection sensitivities of finding transiting exoplanets with TESS and PLATO.

 I did my undergraduate at the University of Cambridge, followed by a summer internship at the Max Planck Institute for Extraterrestrial Physics.
 Before starting my MSc, I was a research assistant at MIT working on the LEO-Vetter and applied it to TESS data in which I found 9 new planet candidates around M Dwarfs with Michelle Kunimoto.
-Additionally, I conducted a search for Exotrojans in TESS data with Avi Shporer.
+Additionally, I conducted a search for Exo-Trojans in TESS data with Avi Shporer which I presented at AAS in 2024.

 Publications